stefanGT44/Snapshots-on-a-Distributed-Peer-to-Peer-System/README.md

 ...

 ## Usage example:
-In this example there are 16 nodes in the network, 4 of them are initiators (nodes 0, 6, 10, 14). <br>
+In this example there are 16 nodes in the network, 4 of them are initiators (nodes 0, 6, 10, 14) and initiate a snapshot concurrently. <br>
 Each node started with 1000 bitcakes, so there are 16000 bitcakes in the system. <br>
 If the algorithm works correctly the snapshot result should always be 16000, no matter how many transactions are concurrently happening, and at what time.<br>
 Here we take a look at the algorithm output on node\[0\] after the snapshot is initiated. <br><br>